You have goals for the year and a to-do list for today, but nothing in between

 Strategy 4: implementation intentions for weekly goals

-Peter Gollwitzer’s research on implementation intentions shows that specific if-then plans dramatically increase follow-through [2].
+Peter Gollwitzer’s research on implementation intentions shows that specific if-then plans significantly increase goal attainment — particularly for goals that are difficult to initiate [2].
 Apply this to your weekly plan by converting vague intentions into commitments: “If it’s Tuesday at 9 AM, then I’ll work on the portfolio website for 90 minutes.”
 This level of specificity bridges the gap between planning and doing.
 For a research deep dive, see [implementation intentions research](/implementation-intentions-research/).

 Here are implementation intentions across different life contexts: Work – “If I finish my standup, then I’ll spend 30 minutes on the quarterly report before checking email.”
 Health – “If it’s 6:30 AM on Monday, Wednesday, or Friday, then I’ll run for 25 minutes before showering.”
 Learning – “If I sit down for lunch, then I’ll read 10 pages of the development book before scrolling my phone.”